 Your motherboard package should include the items listed here.
 If any thing is missing or damaged, please contact the vendor you bought it from to resolve the problem.
 If you purchased a board with optional features or equipment, please check the options list.
 You should find:

 - The motherboard

-- 1 IDE connector cable (for up to UDMA/66)
+- 1 IDE connector cable

 - 1 Floppy disk drive connector cable

 - 1 Serial port bracket with attached cable

 - This User's Manual

 - 1 Support software CD-ROM disk

 - PC-Cillin User's Manual